datalogics/pdfrest-docs/content/index.md

 ##### [PDF to Office Pro Self-Hosted API](https://aws.amazon.com/marketplace/pp/prodview-gilhkmjyjxyrs)

-PDF to Office Pro is your one-stop shop for transforming static PDFs into fully editable Microsoft Office formats.
+PDF to Office Pro has all the API tools for transforming static PDFs into fully editable Microsoft Office formats.
 This toolkit handles everything you need, seamlessly converting your PDFs into Word documents, Excel spreadsheets, and PowerPoint presentations.
 PDF to Office Pro integrates effortlessly with any development project.
 Its intuitive API allows you to seamlessly add powerful PDF conversion capabilities to your applications, streamlining workflows and empowering users to unlock the true potential of their documents.

 ::

-### More About Container API
+### Container API with Docker

 Deploy and manage powerful PDF solutions on-premises.
 This self-hosted container API provides complete control over your backend, storage, and security, Deployable anywhere that supports Docker, such as Kubernetes.